SaraGinsburg/MeetingsAvailability/README.md

 This app is written in JavaScript.

+Clone the repository.
+Ensure Node is installed or download Node from nodejs.org

-to run this app, type at prompt node coordinateCalendars followed by users' names enclosed in quotes and separated by a blank
+To run this app, type at prompt: node coordinateCalendars followed by users' names, enclosed in quotes and separated by a blank.

 for example:
 node coordinateCalendars 'Emily' 'John' 'Nick'